Revitalising Tennis in Redbridge Parks

 Continue reading “Is a grass court worth it?”

 Sometimes improving at tennis is about more than just practice.
 It could be the case that the way that you play is right for one type of surface but is not well suited to another.
-Here we take a look at the different tennis court surfaces and the styles of play that suited them best.
+Here we take a look at the different surfaces and the styles of play that suit them best.

 Grass